hwanyu112/hwanyu112.github.io/content/authors/admin/_index.md

   - name: University of Chinese Academy of Sciences
     # url: https://openai.com/
   - name: Institute of Automation, Chinese Academy of Sciences
-  - name: Research Intern at Microsoft Research Asia
+  - name: Research Intern @ Microsoft Research Asia

 # Social network links
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.